chriskeno95/quiz-time/README.md

 ## Description

 In this challenge i had to use Javascript to create a quiz that contained a countdown timer when the quiz began. it would then deduct time from the countdown if you answered a question wrong.
+At the end of the quiz you would then enter your initials and save your results to the local storage.

 To begin I created my relevant js. files and started outlining my pseudocode to breakdown what i wanted to do.
 Firstly i created my questions array that contained objects that contained a question, choices and an answer.